Virginia nurse practitioners are ready, willing, able – and nationally certified – to expand access to health care statewide.

 It saves money.
 Outdated regulations put red tape between nurse practitioners and patients.
 Free market advocates support lower barriers to practice for nurse practitioners, as increased competition in health care is good for both patients and consumers.
 Unlike other proposals to expand access to care, this will not cost taxpayers a dime.

 Experience and experts agree.
 More than half the states, the District of Columbia, Veterans Administration, Indian Health Service and prison system have laws and regulations embracing NPs and allowing for full practice authority.
 Of the states with transition to practice requirements, most require 2 years.
-Virginia is the only state with a 5-year requirement.
+Virginia is one of only a few states with a three-year requirement.

 Patient-centered care will remain strong.
 Patients are most healthy when they can access the health care system easily and affordably.
 Nurse practitioners are trained to work as part of a health care team.
 Just as physicians need no mandate to refer patients to a specialist, NPs work with other health care professionals any time it benefits the health of a patient.